Skip to main content

 About the Fellowship

 NCHH and CEHN both celebrated their 30th anniversaries in 2022.
 The organizations have a shared history, values, and mission and love to find innovative ways to collaborate and amplify each other’s work.
 As we reflect on what we’ve achieved together over the past 30 years, we’re also excited about setting the stage for what we can accomplish together over the next three decades.
 One of the ways we’re celebrating our shared history (and shared future!) together is by establishing the Children’s Environmental Health and Healthy Housing Summer Fellowship.
-The summer 2023 fellowship will be our second year offering this opportunity.
-You can meet our summer 2023 fellows here!
+The summer 2025 fellowship will be our third year offering this opportunity.
+You can meet our summer 2022 fellows here and our summer 2023 fellows here!

 About NCHH and CEHN